Western Line (Auckland): Double-tracking

 The first section of the duplication had been undertaken by Auckland Regional Council, as 'Project Boston', adding 2.2 km of double track between Boston Road Station and Morningside Station by February 2005.

 In May 2005, work began to prepare the rail corridor between New Lynn and Henderson for double tracking and construction of the double track commenced on 31 December 2005.
 On 19 December 2006, the central government approved a NZ$120 million package for double trackage in the other direction from New Lynn to Avondale; this included a 1 km long, 8 m deep trench through the centre of New Lynn for which construction began in 2009.

 On 8 June 2010, the double tracking of the Western Line was completed, enabling trains to run in both directions on one of two tracks all the way between Britomart Transport Centre in the Auckland CBD and Swanson station in Waitakere.
 The double-tracking cost $420 million and employed around 400 people.
 The last section was a 3 km stretch between Avondale Station and Titirangi Road in New Lynn.
 The station opened in September 2010.

 From the completion of the electrification of Auckland's suburban network in July 2015, services ceased on the non-electrified section of track between Waitakere and Swanson stations and were replaced by buses.
 This made Swanson the current northwestern terminus on the Western Line, as considering the low passenger numbers at Waitakere Station, increasing the height in the Waitakere Tunnel was not considered justified.
 Waitakere Village is now served by bus services connecting to Swanson and Henderson.

 Additional station

 On 12 March 2017, Parnell Station was opened to Western Line services.
 Westfield station on the Eastern and Southern Lines closed on the same day.

+Replacement

+From the opening of the City Rail Link on 13 September 2026, the Western Line merged with the Eastern Line to form the East West Line, connecting Swanson to Manukau via Waitemāta and the CRL tunnels.

 Services

-Suburban services are operated by Auckland One Rail under the Auckland Transport brand.
+Suburban services were operated by Auckland One Rail under the Auckland Transport brand.

-Future

-From the opening of the City Rail Link in 2026, the Western Line will merge with the Eastern Line to form the East-West Line, connecting Swanson to Manukau via Waitematā and the CRL tunnels.